 - Assets: You will need to submit the previous 60 days of your bank account statements (both checking and savings), any investment account information and proof of assets (IRA, 401k, etc), and any gift letters from family or friends gifting you money.
 This shows the gift money is not a loan.

 - Personal Information: Photo ID (valid drivers license or passport), and you’ll need your social security number so the lender can run a credit check.

-Tip #3: Work with a Real Estate Agent
+3. Benefits of Having a Real Estate Agent

 If you are not an expert in buying or selling real estate, you will want somebody on your team who is an expert, who can simplify and manage the process for you.
 Benefits of working with a real estate agent include: